stephenberry/glaze/docs/pure-reflection.md

 Types that support pure reflection satisfy the `glz::reflectable<T>` concept.
 To check if any type (including those with `glz::meta` specializations) can use the reflection API, use the `glz::has_reflect<T>` concept.

+- Need to rename a handful of fields or expose aliases without rewriting the entire metadata?
+Specialize `glz::meta<T>` with a [`modify`](modify-reflection.md) object—pure reflection stays in place for every field you don't touch.

 - You can still write a `glz::meta` to customize your serialization, which will override the default reflection.

 > CUSTOMIZATION NOTE: